Abbott's crested lizard

-Abbott's crested lizard (Gonocephalus abbotti), also known commonly as Abbott's anglehead lizard and Cochran's forest dragon, is a species of lizard in the family Agamidae.
-The species is native to Malaysia and Thailand.
+Abbott's crested lizard (Gonocephalus doriae abbotti), also known commonly as Abbott's anglehead lizard and Cochran's forest dragon, is a subspecies of lizard in the family Agamidae.
+The subspecies is native to Malaysia and Thailand.

 Etymology

-Both the specific name, abbotti, and two of the common names are in honor of American naturalist William Louis Abbott.
+Both the subspecific name, abbotti, and two of the common names are in honor of American naturalist William Louis Abbott.

 Geographic range

-G. abbotti is found in Peninsular Malaysia (Pahang) and southern Thailand (Narathiwat, Pattani, Trang, Yala).
+G. doriae ₣abbotti is found in Peninsular Malaysia (Pahang) and southern Thailand (Narathiwat, Pattani, Trang, Yala).

 Habitat

-The preferred natural habitat of G. abbotti is forest, at altitudes of 200–1,000 m.
+The preferred natural habitat of G. doriae abbotti is forest, at altitudes of 200–1,000 m.

 Anatomy

 Abbott's crested lizard is about 12 in in total length (including tail).
 The most distinctive anatomical features are the triangular bony crest on the face and the upturned nose.
 The colors of the dragon range from tan to green with light and dark dots on the body.
 The most common color is an olive shade of green.
 Sometimes, G. abbotti has blue eyes.
 The dragon's structure is compressed and sickle shaped.
 Its limbs are strong and clawed.
 It is designed well for catching prey, digging, and climbing.
 It has exceptional eyesight with small eye openings.
 The body scales are small.
 The tail is strong, but it does not grow back if it is broken and can break in defense from predators.
 The crest is complete from head to tail and remains an additional distinctive feature (Cochran, 1922; Kaplan, 2012).
 The throat pouch is also more developed in males (Dring, 1979, pp. 875–879; Kaplan, 2012).

-There are two other species that closely resemble G. abbotti: G. doriae and G. chamaeleontinus.
-In fact, Denzer and Mathey (1991) pointed out in a case study that G. chamaeleontinus was mistaken for G. abbotti (p.
-310).
-Unlike G. chamaeleontinus, G. abbotti’s initial crest scales are smooth and lack spikes.
-G. chamaeleontinus has larger scales on the side of the body.
-G. doriae holds an even closer resemblance, sometimes being considered a subspecies of G. abbotti.
-The main difference is that G. abbotti has a lower dorsal crest in the neck area (Cochran, 1922).

 Reproduction and sexual dimorphism

-Particular information concerning reproduction of G. abbotti is scarce.
+Particular information concerning reproduction of G. doriae abbotti is scarce.
 Gonocephalus dragons in general are seldom bred in captivity.
 The majority of the dragons are caught in the wild.
 Most of the Gonocephalus species can breed year around and are also considered territorial lizards.
 Therefore, it is recommended to only have one or a pair if kept as a pet.
 They are egg laying lizards producing approximately one to seven eggs.
 The better condition the female is in, the more eggs she can lay.
 They reproduce sexually and reach sexual maturity from the ages of two to three.
 It is typical in Gonocephalus that the male is larger than the female.
 Also, the male can be reddish-brown to green, whereas the females and juveniles are typically green (Langerwerf, 2006, pp. 105–109).